vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/21_Monuments_to_the_Dead_in_Ancient_North_India.md

 Neither the shaft at the heart of the monument, nor the foundations of AC I have been fully excavated so we cannot be entirely sure that no mortuary remains exisṭ

-Nevertheless, without further evidence being brought to light, we cannot designate AC I at Ahichhatra an aid

-. ūka  with any confidence.
+Nevertheless, without further evidence being brought to light, we cannot designate AC I at Ahichhatra an aiḍūka  with any confidence.